emanguy/Curse-of-Strahd/Locations/Barovia/Vallaki/Vistani Camp (Vallaki).md

 ### E - Luvash's Wagon
 > This barrel-topped wagon is nicer than the others.
 Drapes of golden silk hang in the windows, and the wheels have gold, sun-shaped hubcaps.
 An iron chimney pipe protrudes from the roof.

+* It's a mess inside: wineskins everywhere, dirty clothes, think freshman college dorm room
+* There's a burlap doll on the ground, [[Arabelle]]'s only possession
+* An iron stove inside keeps everything warm

+#### Treasure
+* There are "golden sun" hubcaps on the wagon which are worth 125 gp each

 ### F - Wagon of Sleeping Vistani
+> You hear heavy snores from with

 ### G - Wagon of Gambling Vistani